graphprotocol/grc-20-ts/README.md

 #### Serializing values

 All values are serialized to a string.
-The SDK provides helper functions for serializing values to the correct format.
+The SDK provides helper functions for serializing values to the correct string format.

 ```ts
 import { Graph } from '@graphprotocol/grc-20';